antivirusakash/nutriscan-documentation/app_features_and_test_cases.md

 - If payment is successful, then show the upgrade confirmation model on the home page

 ## Home Page
-- Showing Empty State for new user
+- Showing 4 sample meals new user
 - Showing Today's Count (Calories, Protein, Carbs, Fat)
 - If Premium Plan & Diet Plan Created - Showing Today's Count with pie chart progress and progress red color for carbs & fat if exceed the daily count goal
 - Showing meals list by date with image, name